 The second is the legend which tells how the dramatic landslide on the north of the mountain was caused by an earthquake or lightning strike at the moment Christ was crucified.

 Take a walk

-The Skirrid's isolation means glorious views in every direction: Herefordshire and the Mendips to the north, the Black Mountains and Brecon Beacons to the west, Usk Valley and Somerset to the south and Gloucestershire and the Forest of Dean to the east.
+The Skirrid's isolation means glorious views in every direction: Herefordshire and Malverns to the north, the Black Mountains and Brecon Beacons to the west, Usk Valley and Somerset to the south and Gloucestershire and the Forest of Dean to the east.

 A new car park (charges apply) on the Abergavenny to Skenfrith road is the main access point onto the hill.
 From here, the path winds steeply up through Pant Skirrid Wood and out onto the ridge, with gentler slopes leading up to the summit.

 Those wanting to really test themselves can scramble to the summit up the sheer north face of the mountain, while tracks through Pant Skirrid Wood offer a more relaxed pace.